 OU Symphony Orchestra

 The OU Symphony Orchestra is one of the most exciting collegiate ensembles in American universities today.
-The orchestra has gained attention for its sell-out performance in Dallas’ Morton H. Meyerson Center, as well as for hosting the 4x4 Prizes for Composers and Conductors.
+The orchestra has gained attention for its sell-out performances in Dallas’ Morton H. Meyerson Center and Houston’s Wortham Center, as well as for hosting the unique 4x4 Prizes for Composers and Conductors.
 The ensemble performs regularly at the University of Oklahoma, playing a wide repertoire of orchestral and opera music.